 Generally speaking, tips are the extra money that’s left over after a bill has been paid.
 However, mandatory service charges or paying for the bill with a credit card may muddle this definition a little bit.

-What’s more, Florida doesn’t explicitly address the topic of credit card processing fees when it comes to tipping.
-For the most part, employers have to pay processing fees to a credit card company, the average of which is usually around three percent.
-This means that employers can deduct three percent of the server’s tips on that bill paid with a credit card to make up for the processing fees.
+Florida doesn’t explicitly address the topic of credit card processing fees when it comes to tipping.
+For the most part, employers have to pay processing fees to a credit card company, the average of which is usually around 3 percent.
+This means that employers could deduct these credit card fees equal to the 3 percent of the server’s tips on that bill paid with a credit card to make up for the processing fees.

 If you believe you’ve been unfairly shorted on your tips by your employer, then you need a skilled, determined employment law attorney to help reclaim what’s rightfully yours.
-At Feldman Legal Group, we understand just how much tipped employees rely on their tips for living; to learn more about how we can best serve you, give us a call today at 813-639-9366.
+At Feldman Legal Group, we understand just how much tipped employees rely on their tips.
+To learn more about how we can best serve you, give us a call today at (813) 639-9366.